Navy Band Northwest

 Navy Band Northwest performing at the Veterans Day parade.

 The band during Salt Lake City Navy Week.

-Navy Band Northwest is a military Band of the United States Navy is composed of professional navy musicians who operates under the direct control and supervision of Fleet Band Activities and falls under the jurisdiction of Navy Region Northwest.
-Navy Band Northwest is one of 13 Official Navy Bands located throughout the continental United States, Hawaii, Italy and Japan.
+Navy Band Northwest is a military band of the United States Navy.
+The band is composed of professional navy musicians who operate under the direct control and supervision of Fleet Band Activities and fall under the jurisdiction of Navy Region Northwest.
+Navy Band Northwest is one of 13 official Navy bands located throughout the continental United States, Hawaii, Italy and Japan.